aiman-al-masoud/cinciarellang/docs/wiki/1-data-types/0-lists/README.md

 x = [0, 1.0, true, []]
 ```

-You can use the `to` operator to quickly create a list from the specified range of integers:
+You can use the `to` operator to concisely create a list from the specified range of integers:

 ```
 x = 0 to 10